Assistive Agent Optimization: How AI Decides What to Recommend

 Every piece of content passes through 10 gates before an AI agent recommends it.
 Each gate is binary: your content either passes or stalls.
 Content that stalls at gate 3 never reaches gate 4.
 It does not matter how strong your content would perform at gates 5 through 10.

 Gate 1: Discovery.
-The system learns your content exists.
+The system can find your content.
 Sitemaps, internal links, and active signals like IndexNow tell crawlers where to look.
 Content that nothing points to may never enter the pipeline.

 The Math That Makes This Unforgiving